Children’s Vision Screening

 Prevent Blindness Wisconsin works in cooperation with public health nurses, school nurses, healthcare staff, students, volunteers, childcare providers, Wisconsin Lion/Lioness, and Head Start personnel to provide free vision screenings across the state.
-These services include: vision screening training and certification, consultation, vision screening materials and resources, and educational brochures to our screening partners.
+We provide vision screener training and certification, consultation, vision screening materials, and educational resources to our screening partners.
 Prevent Blindness Wisconsin develops and maintains enhanced children’s vision screening follow-up resources to ensure children with vision problems are able to get the vision care they need and deserve.

-Approximately 1 in 5 preschool-age children in the U.S., including preschool-age Head Start children, has a vision disorder that requires monitoring and/or treatment by an eye doctor and 1 in 4 school-aged children has a vision problem, and it is not always easy to detect.
-Sometimes children have trouble seeing and don’t even realize they are seeing the world differently than others.
+Approximately 1 in 5 preschool-age children in the U.S., including preschool-age Head Start children, has a vision disorder that requires monitoring and/or treatment by an eye doctor and 1 in 4 school-aged children has a vision problem.
+Sometimes children have trouble seeing and don’t even realize they are viewing the world differently than others.
 Healthy vision is important for learning and success in school.
-For most children, 80% of learning happens visually.
 Vision problems can make it hard for children to read and learn, and unfortunately, many fall behind in school or show behavioral problems.

-If you are interested in learning more about our Children’s Vision Screening program, please contact Valerie Grimm, Community Health Manager, at [email protected] or (414)-765-0505.
+If you are interested in learning more about our Children’s Vision Screening program, please contact Courtney Murphy, at [email protected] or (414)-765-0505.